timmaki/GAM/ExamplesOrganizations.md

 **Important:** Users can only exist in one organization unit at a time.
 When you add them to an organization unit with this command, they will be removed from their previous organization unit.

-**Important:** You can not use this command to move an existing sub-org to the root level (/).
-You must use the Admin Console to do that.

 ## Example
 This example updates the organization unit's parameters without adding any users